Parliamentary.ai

 Overview

-This bill allows the UK government to refuse entry or remove individuals from the UK who are non-UK/non-EEA nationals and have been involved in gross human rights abuses.
-It strengthens existing immigration control measures by explicitly targeting those with a history of such abuses.
+This bill allows the UK government to refuse entry or remove individuals from the UK if they have been involved in gross human rights abuses.
+It strengthens existing immigration controls by explicitly targeting those with a history of such violations.

 Description

-The Immigration Control (Gross Human Rights Abuses) Bill grants the Secretary of State and immigration officers powers to:
+The Immigration Control (Gross Human Rights Abuses) Bill grants the Secretary of State and immigration officers the power to:

 • Refuse entry clearance or leave to enter the UK.

-• Refuse leave to enter for those already possessing entry clearance.
+• Refuse entry to those already holding entry clearance.

 • Vary the conditions of existing leave to enter or remain.